aurbac/amplify-quicksight-dashboard-embedded/README.md

 export default withStyles(useStyles)(Embed);
 ```

+## Update your Lambda function and permissions required

-In the file **amplify/backend/function/getQuickSightDashboardEmbedURL/getQuickSightDashboardEmbedURL-cloudformation-template.json** add the following lines to the **lambdaexecutionpolicy** resource in the **PolicyDocument** property.
+In the file [**amplify/backend/function/getQuickSightDashboardEmbedURL/getQuickSightDashboardEmbedURL-cloudformation-template.json**](amplify/backend/function/getQuickSightDashboardEmbedURL/getQuickSightDashboardEmbedURL-cloudformation-template.json) add the following lines to the **lambdaexecutionpolicy** resource in the **PolicyDocument** property (line 130).

 ``` json
 						{